Food and Oceans in Aotearoa New Zealand

 (New Zealand is a multicultural South Pacific nation, Aotearoa is its Māori name.)

-The South Pacific has shaped the diverse human cultures of the regions, which have developed unique ways of preserving and adapting ancient foodways and methods of protecting the ocean environment.
-Students in this interdisciplinary program will have the chance to learn first-hand about Oceanians’ relationship with the land and ocean from their first colonization of the South Pacific until the 21st century.
-They will also investigate the relationship between food, ocean, and identity in the Pacific, with a particular focus on themes of migration, travel, and home, and insight into historical and current events such as war, decolonization, tourism, and health.
+Throughout the program, you will have the opportunity to learn about the diverse human cultures of the South Pacific and the unique ways in which they have preserved and adapted ancient foodways and methods of protecting the ocean environment.
+You will also explore the relationship between food, ocean, and identity in the Pacific, with a particular focus on themes of migration, travel, and home.
+You will gain insight into historical and current events such as war, decolonization, tourism, and health.

-Classroom instruction will be supplemented with numerous visits to local museums and Cook Islander and Maori cultural performances.
-Instruction and excursions will be supplemented by experiential learning with contemporary environmental practitioners and food experts.
+In addition to classroom instruction, the program will include visits to local museums and Cook Islander and Maori cultural performances.
+You will also have the chance to engage in experiential learning with contemporary environmental practitioners and food experts.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|